felipecook/felipecook.github.io/README.md

 Weekly reflection 2/5 - 2/10
 This third week of bootcamp was an entirely different game than the previous two weeks.
 We started our discussions on data structures and talked about bubble sort, we also created a new application that plays the game of Craps for it's users.
 We are on chapter 8 of the book and have basically finished all of the basic syntax for the Java language.
 It is difficult to fathom how far i've come but I am looking forward to more as we go!

+Weekly reflection 2/11 - 2/17
+This 4th week was truly terrifying but also comforting to a degree.
+We had our large unit test and I feel like I comprehended the problems and I was able to at least attempt the problems although I definitely did not solve every problem in the given time.
+It was a good challenge and it makes me look ahead to this week and what it will be bringing.
+I think if I can focus on my mathematics and logic understanding, I can become a strong programmer.
+It will take dedication and working everyday.